TosbackCgusBridge-Bot/CGUs-versions/Shopstyle/Privacy Policy.md

     *   ✪ Business Transfers.
 We may share your information in connection with, or during negotiations of, any merger, sale of company assets, financing or acquisition, or in any other situation where personal information may be disclosed or transferred as one of our business assets.
     *   ✪ Enforcement of Terms and Policies.
 We may share your information to enforce or apply our Privacy Policy, Terms of Service or our other policies or agreements.
     *   ✪ Protection of POPSUGAR and Others.
 We may access, read, preserve, and disclose any information that we reasonably believe is necessary to comply with law or court order. or protect the rights, property, or safety of POPSUGAR, our employees, our users, or others.
 This includes exchanging information with other companies and organizations for fraud protection and credit risk reduction.
-    *   ✪ User Profiles and Submissions: Certain user profile information such as a user's name or any video or image content that you have uploaded to the Services may be displayed to other users to facilitate user interaction within the Service or address your request for Services.
+    *   ✪ User Profiles and Submissions.
+Certain user profile information such as a user's name or any video or image content that you have uploaded to the Services may be displayed to other users to facilitate user interaction within the Service or address your request for Services.
-    *   ✪ With Your Consent: We may share your information in other circumstances with your consent, for example when you have chosen to link an account with our Services with a social media network like Facebook.
+    *   ✪ With Your Consent.
+We may share your information in other circumstances with your consent, for example when you have chosen to link an account with our Services with a social media network like Facebook.
 *   HOW MAY POPSUGAR COMMUNICATE WITH ME?

     We may contact or communicate with you by email, postal mail, notices on our websites or applications, newsletters or other means available through the Services, including push notifications and mobile text messages.
 Such communications may contain messages of a commercial or non-commercial nature, including but not limited to, providing you the Service or response to your inquiry that you requested, marketing and promotions of our Services or the services of our partners and advertisers, administrative purposes, or to carry out other purposes described in this Privacy Policy.